 They provide deep hydration and nutrition to encourage healthy skin so any dogs prone to itchy, sensitive skin will benefit from using Anicura.

-7. Dog Cone Alternatives
+4. Protection - Dog Cone Alternatives

 Best Cones & Suits for Dogs

-If your dog is scratching the same spot continually consider a dog cone or surgical suit.
+Lastly, if your dog is scratching the same spot continually consider a dog cone or surgical suit.

 From inflatable collars to surgical suits, the traditional Elizabethan dog collar has come along way.